daifoundation/oasis-direct-proxy/README.md

 - `buyToken.transfer` - This might cause the transaction to fail.

 ---

 ### sellAllAmountBuyEth

-**Summary:** `sellAllAmountBuyEth` is used to exchange `ERC-20 token` for `ETH`.
-To start, the method begins by sending the `payAmt` from the caller to `this` contract.
-Next, the `otc` contract is guaranteed to have enough allowance in the `payToken` to complete transfers on the behalf of `this` contract.
-The `paytoken` is then sold.
-The last step includes withdrawing the purchased `wethAmth` from the `WETH token` contract and then sending it to the caller.
+**Summary:** The `sellAllAmountBuyEth`  is used when triggering an `ERC-20 token` for `ETH` exchange method has the same functionality as mentioned in `sellAllAmount` but with a difference, which is the withdrawal of the purchased `wethAmt` from the `WETH token` contract and then sending it to the caller in the form of native `ETH`.

 **Arguments:**